Femto LASIK at the LZW:

 Once the flap has been prepared, the actual LASIK procedure is carried out.
-No matter whether Femto or traditional LASIK, with an excimer laser one thousandth of a millimetre corneal tissue is removed.
+No matter whether Femto or traditional LASIK is used, with an excimer laser one thousandth of a millimetre of corneal tissue is removed.
 The cornea is modelled, the defective vision corrected.
 After the surgery, the flap is folded back again.
 It adheres by itself and protects the wound like a natural dressing.
 The procedure is virtually painless.

 For anxious patients, we also offer this laser procedure with a short-term anaesthetic.

 By the way: LASIK (acronym for laser-assisted in situ keratomileusis) has become the world’s most successfully performed technology for the treatment of vision defects.
 In Germany alone, more than 100,000 people have LASIK surgery each year.

 Preparation of the flap with the femtosecond laser: